What I Learned From Reading in 2015

 From The Short History of Nearly Everything I learned what a miracle it is to be alive and how lucky (and unlucky) we are to call earth home.
 Life is incredibly complex and fragile.
 You’ll feel pretty small and insignificant after reading this.
 It’s a big world out there.

 From Surely You’re Joking Mr Feynman I learned the value of being curious.
-Like most kids, when I was young I would always ask my parents things like, why is the sky blue, why do people go to work and what causes tidal waves?
-But then I stopped questioning everything and accepted things as they are.
+As a kid I would always ask my parents things like, why is the sky blue, why do people go to work and what causes tidal waves?
 Mr Feynman taught me never to stop asking why.

 From Superintelligence I learned about Artificial Intelligence (AI).
 As this technology evolves the human race will need to settle on some conclusions about what is right and what is wrong.
 If AI was developed 150 years ago when slavery was common practice, can you imagine the world today?
 Think of AI as a choose your own adventure, I just hope we choose wisely.